wuzhiyuan2000/RecServe/README.md

-# RecServe: Recursive Offloading Framework for LLM Serving in Multi-tier Networks
+# Recursive Offloading for LLM Serving in Multi-tier Networks

 ## Introduction